Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

 this is the way

 how i want to learn sanskrit
- i want to become lipikara; indo is like spacio i remember being exposed to the concept of devanagari calligraphy #teapot 12022.03.02@https://en.wikipedia.org/wiki/Sanskrit#Other_writing_systems
+ i want to learn vedic sanskrit, and figure out the 4k hd grammarules for myself; this is the way, but unfortunately it's not going to happen c̄out o'guru #o(riginal)g(uru) but i can figure out the correct bubbly (bubble, and s/squeak/toil/; brah-mana magix) pronounciation; ṛ in krishna v err v ru, v in wishnew, f(x)=/xḥx?/ ((śāntiḥ; joy2,joy3) v (/bhavat(aḥ|yāḥ)/; joy5); 4k hd?),.. the mystic yogis made it cryptic (schw,..) v the westerners started their own temples∘corruption, taking advantage of oral tradition (rakshasa brahmanas; some eat any"-thing"; regardless of karma,..) panini started c̄ u like a rooster (animals are cryptic; humans are animals); is that the panini ordering? not a start! #ḥ i want to become lipikara; indo is like spacio i remember being exposed to the concept of devanagari calligraphy #teapot 12022.03.02@https://en.wikipedia.org/wiki/Sanskrit#Other_writing_systems